ogt/task-manager-slack/README.md

               # the tag'sfilename used is the last part of the url if a url was used e.g
               # if url is https://s3-us-west-2.amazonaws.com/task-manager/0853c054f7541ea6f977c932b81851a8.csv then the tag is
               #   addbatch=0853c054f7541ea6f977c932b81851a8.csv
+-n --instructions
+              # optional
+              # if provided this will be the value of the instructions field of the task
+-h --depends
+              # optional
+              # if provided, the task ID specified must be set to completed before the newly added
+              # task will appear in the queue
+-y --task-type
+              # optional
+              # if provided, any empty values in this task will be inherited from the task type

 OUTPUT
 If this is a single add, for example